wandb/examples/README.md

 ### keras-cnn-nature

 Trains a small CNN on images of plants and animals using Keras.
-Highly configurable through command line flags--run with ``-h`` to see all the options
+Highly configurable through command line flags--run with ``-h`` to see all the options.

 ```
 cd examples/keras-cnn-nature